znz/rubykaigi-2025-lt/riscv64.rubyci.org_internal.md

 # How to wait?

-- They cooperate using a shared directory.
+- The guest and host cooperate using a shared directory.
   - After chkbuild finishes, it updates the `mtime` of a specific file in the shared directory.
   - A custom systemd path unit detects the `mtime` change and reboots both the guest and host if necessary.
 - Pros:
   - Loose coupling between components.
   - The notifier requires fewer privileges.
-  - Usually no maintenance required
+  - Usually no maintenance is required.

 ## note